Award Recognised Project

 Walsh was appointed to deliver the project from RIBA Stage 3 to completion and build upon the original schemes.

-Walsh worked closely with the design team to coordinate the structure to accommodate walking columns that achieved the architectural vision, while keeping the structural solution simple and efficient.
+The tower’s distinctive structural step-back at Level 2 separates the residential sections from the amenity areas.
+Walsh worked closely with the design team to coordinate the structure, ensuring it accommodated walking columns that achieved the architectural vision while maintaining a simple and efficient structural solution.

-4. Wind tunnel testing was conducted to assess and optimise the building’s response to wind loads, ensuring its resilience and stability in adverse weather conditions.
+Precision was key to the stability design.
+Modulus testing was employed to ensure accurate analysis and performance, reflecting Walsh’s commitment to thorough engineering.
+In addition, wind tunnel testing was carried out to assess and optimise the building’s response to wind loads, ensuring resilience and comfort in varying weather conditions.

 In-depth analysis

 A value engineering exercise was undertaken with the Geotechnical consultant to interrogate the design.
 An innovative piled raft foundation increased capacity whilst significantly reducing the need for extensive piling.
-Analysis of on-site ground conditions allowed for the strategic design of foundations, leveraging existing gravels to reduce piling requirements.
+Analysis of on-site ground conditions enabled the strategic design of foundations, leveraging existing gravels to minimise piling requirements.

 This innovative approach not only minimised construction costs but also demonstrated a sustainable use of resources.